CrunchyData/pgmonitor-extension/README.md

     pgmonitor_bgw.role = 'postgres'

 The interval defaults to 30 seconds and generally doesn't need to be changed.
-If you're trying to adjust materialized view refresh timing, see the `metric_views` configuration table below.
+If you're trying to adjust materialized view or tables refresh timing, see the configuration tables below.

     pgmonitor_bgw.interval = 30